-Box 1: Standard Planning Permit Conditions
+Box 1: Standard Planning Permit Conditions, as of June 202144

 Noise

 9. In conditions 10-20: 'the Standard' means New Zealand Standard 6808:2010, Acoustics - Wind Farm Noise sensitive location means a location that meets the definition in the Standard and that was present at [insert date of application].